OriolBech/aws-cost-analyzer/readme.md

 - Filter costs by **AWS profile**
 - Group costs by predefined categories (**storage**, **compute**, **databases**, **backups**, **all**)
 - Automatically fetch details of RDS database instances when analyzing the **databases** category
-- Export results to a CSV file
+- Optionally export results to separate CSV files (cost details and RDS instances)
 - Run **locally** or **inside Docker**

 ---